mongodb/mongo-python-driver/doc/faq.rst

 server (no matter what version of the driver you're using) will be naive and represent UTC.

+.. warning:: Be careful not to save naive :class:`~datetime.datetime` instances that are not UTC (i.e. the result of calling :meth:`datetime.datetime.now`).

 Something like :mod:`pytz` can be used to convert dates to localtime after retrieving them from the database.